 Fraser Health continues to work to improve the percentage of home health services that are provided within benchmark time.
-Overall rates are trending in the wrong direction, with the first seven periods of FY 2019/2020 each showing a drop compared to the same period in FY 2018/2019.
+Overall rates are trending in the wrong direction until in FP08 where we start seeing an increase compared to the same period in FY 2018/2019.
 Performance varies across the region.